Have you ever imagined how much data is generated when you go on a trip to the Maldives by flight?

-- It doesn’t matter if it is a large or small DBMS; with the help of it, we can store and retrieve data and make changes whenever we want to.
+- It does not matter if it is a large or small DBMS, with its help, we can store and retrieve data and make changes whenever we want to.

 - Some commands are predefined in DBMS, and these commands can be used to manipulate the database.
-Also, these commands are the interface between the database and the end-users to establish communication.
+These commands are also the interface between database and end users to establish communication.

 Characteristics of DBMS

-Following are the major characteristics of a Database Management System:
+The following are the major characteristics of DBMS:

-- It supports multi-user environments that allow different users to view, manipulate, and control data in parallel.
+- DBMS supports multiuser environments that allow different users to view, manipulate, and control data in parallel.

-- The DBMS follows the ACID concept (atomicity, consistency, isolation, and durability).
+- DBMS follows the ACID concept (atomicity, consistency, isolation, and durability.)

-- It supports multiple views of the same data.
+- DBMS supports multiple views of the same data.